 How to Make Homemade Uncrustables

-When it comes to easy school lunch ideas, PB&J is clearly the winner.
-You really can’t go wrong (unless you have a peanut allergy), but you can elevate it by making your own Uncrustables.
+When it comes to easy lunch ideas with simple ingredients, the PB&J sandwich is a clear winner You really can’t go wrong (unless you have a peanut allergy), but you can elevate it by making your own Uncrustables.
 If you do have a kid with a peanut allergy, consider trying sunflower butter.

-It’s super simple.
-All you need is a Mason jar or any other wide mouth jar or glass cup.
+This homemade version is super simple.
+All you need is a Mason jar, any other wide mouth jar, glass cup, or biscuit cutter.
 A cookie cutter will work in a pinch, but I find that it cuts the bread instead of sealing the edges of the bread it like the jar does.

 Check out this video to see how easy it is.